How Much Do Bricklayers Make?

 Ensuring a good reputation is key to ensuring consistent demand in your trade.
 Further to your sound bricklaying skills, you should be openly communicative with your clients, helpful in responding to queries and questions, clean and tidy while on site, and complete work to deadlines and within budget.

-Bricklaying is the kind of industry that will never go out of style–whether it’s commercial buildings, residential properties, new builds or restoring years-old homes, bricklayers will always be needed.
-Between 2023 and 2024, an 81% year-on-year increase was reported in online searches for “bricklayers near me”, so if you’re looking for a secure trade, bricklaying might be the choice for you.
+Bricklaying work is the kind of job that will never go out of style - whether it’s commercial buildings, residential properties, new builds or restoring years-old homes, bricklayers will always be needed.
+Between 2023 and 2026, a significant increase has been reported in various online searches for “bricklayers near me”, so if you’re looking for a secure trade, bricklaying might be the choice for you.

 brick wall